 The first night we stayed at the Portal Peak Lodge on the eastern slope of the Chiricahuas.
 Cave Creek runs behind the Lodge.

 Simple, clean, inexpensive.
 They have a store, cafe’, and lodge.
 We had dinner at the cafe.
 It was a Friday night.
-We think that most everyone within 50 miles was there as well.
-“Xeroxed” maps of the birding spots were being sold for .25.
+We think that almost everyone within 50 miles was there as well.
+“Xeroxed” maps of the birding spots were being sold for 25 cents.
 A bargain.
 Rumor is: this place is always For Sale.
 There are Cabins behind the lodge.
 We did not look at them as we were staying but one night.
 The cabins must have been somewhat more substantial.
 Next time we will try Paradise and the George Walker House, recommended by our innkeeper friend from the Simpson Hotel in Duncan, a birder herself.